ricsdeol/heroku-imagemagick-buildpack/README.md

 # heroku-buildpack-imagemagick-heif

 The rise in popularity and use of HEIF/HEIC(High Efficency Image Format) means your project's image processing also needs to be able to handle this format.
-The current default version of imagemagick installed on heroku:22 dynos is a version 6.xx and does not support processing heic image files.

 This [Heroku buildpack](https://devcenter.heroku.com/articles/buildpacks) vendors a version of ImageMagick with **WEBP and HEIF support** binaries into your project.